Jose-Servin/WebDevelopment/HTML_CSS/CSS_Fundamentals/Notes.md

 Most of the elements that we will use are going to be block-level elements.
 We can turn elements into block using CSS rule `display; block`.
 Similarly, we can turn elements into inline elements using `display: inline`.

+## Inline-Block elements

+Inline-block elements look like inline elements from the outside but behave like block-level elements on the inside.
+Therefore, they only ocupy the content space and create no line breaks.
+Also, these elements are able to apply the standard box model properties.
+It is common to create inline-block elements using `display: inline-block;`.
+It is important to note that by default images have inline-block properties.